-There is a strong case that the US housing market will collapse, and go down with a double dip recession.
-I have rarely believe negative economics forecasts.
+There is a strong case that the US housing market will collapse, and go down with a double-dip recession.
+I have rarely believed negative economics forecasts.
 I think they are often exaggerated to get headlines because negative news sells more.
 However, consider these very real economic factors which could substantiate a negative US housing market prediction.
 I will give both the reasons for and against a second dip in the housing market.
 If you feel anything is missing please comment.

-Case for a double dip in the US housing market
+The case for a double-dip in the US housing market

 - Bush tax cuts will expire in 2011.
 Economists Arthur Laffer has argued increases in taxes in the middle of a troubled economy will be enough to push the economy down further into a real crisis.

 - Obama fiscal stimulus money and breaks for home buyers (8,000 dollar credit), cash for clunkers, etc is running out.
 Demand is exhausted and anyone who possibly could buy did.
 There is no more pent up demand.
 People are more in survival mode then spending mode, more concerned about shoring up finances and preparing for retirement than purchasing a new home.